 Oh, product placement is an old thing.
 They used to have people on staff to work these things out.
 Before the law made it illegal a use of a product name on air would usually get a gift from the company for the advertising.

-Mission and Disclaimer: The mission of Comic Book Plus is to present completely free of charge, and to the widest possible audience, popular cultural works of the past.
-These records are offered as a contribution to education and lifelong learning.
-They are historical documents reflecting the attitudes, perspectives, and beliefs of different times.
-We at Comic Book Plus do not endorse the views expressed in these, which may contain content offensive to modern users.
+Mission: Our mission is to present free of charge, and to the widest audience, popular cultural works of the past.
+These are offered as a contribution to education and lifelong learning.
+They reflect the attitudes, perspectives, and beliefs of different times.
+We do not endorse these views, which may contain content offensive to modern users.

-We aim to house only content in the Public Domain.
-If you suspect that any of our material may be infringing copyright, then please use our contact page to let us know.
+Disclaimer: We aim to house only Public Domain content.
+If you suspect that any of our material may be infringing copyright, please use our contact page to let us know.
 So we can investigate further.
+Utilizing our downloadable content, is strictly at your own risk.
+In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.